Sharaal/rss/README.md

 * Error handling (e.g. duplicate registrations, duplicate subscriptions)
 * Get rid of `knex`, try another ORM or directly use `pg` because of incompatibility with `sqlite3`
 * Timestamp datatype in the database is bad for compatibility, better use unix timestamps
+* Search with an actual feed will fetch this feed twice, because `rss-parser` not work with the body directly